mmarques-github/RestaurantOrderApp/README.md

 Bellow is a list of features ***to be implemented***:
 - [x] Add "Add table" button that pops an Add table dialog
-- [ ] Add some sort of "Cookie" to keep record of:
+- [x] Add some sort of "Cookie" to keep record of:
-    - [ ] On the Initial/Kitchen Screen record :
+    - [x] On the Initial/Kitchen Screen record :
         - [x] Type of Menu ( Daily, Fixed, Sunday)
-        - [ ] Order grouping ( Order by time/ Group orders)
+        - [x] Order grouping ( Order by time/ Group orders)
     - [x] Add Order Dialog (Remember Menu Type)
-    - [ ] Table Filtering by prefix in Waiter Screen
+- [ ] On the kitchen screen add to the left of "Group by Item":
+    - [ ] Show only takeaway
+    - [ ] Show only tables
 - [ ] Fill the database with the menus and drinks
-- [ ] Add order grouping ( Order by time/ Group orders by MenuItem)
+- [x] Add order grouping ( Order by time/ Group orders by MenuItem)
     - Group by menuItem should look like this Sum(Portions) - DishName
         - Portions x DishName table.id/takeaway_name - user.name - OrderTime/DeliveryTime - OrderId...